davidledwards/zookeeper-client/README.md

 ## Documentation

-API documentation is managed in the [docs][docs] folder and automatically published when changes are pushed to the `master` branch.
+API documentation is managed in the [docs](docs) folder and automatically published when changes are pushed to the `master` branch.
 Documentation is generated from `sbt`.
 Make sure all errors and warnings are eliminated.

 ```shell
 sbt> doc